 Self-hosting with unlimited executions is the headline differentiator.
 While Zapier charges 2 tasks per MCP call and Composio counts tool calls against a monthly quota, n8n’s self-hosted Community Edition has no execution limits at all.
 For AI agents that make dozens of tool calls per conversation, this matters — a lot.

-Best for: Teams that want to expose complex internal workflows as clean MCP tools, especially those already using n8n for automation.
-The self-hosted option makes it ideal for organizations with data residency requirements or high-volume agent use cases.
-Not ideal for: Quick multi-app integration where you just need OAuth to 50 services — Composio or Pipedream get you there faster with less setup.
+Best for: Teams that want to expose complex internal workflows as clean MCP tools, especially those already using n8n for automation, and now also teams that want AI to build and iterate on automations without constant editor context-switching.
+Not ideal for: Quick multi-app OAuth integration where you just need access to 50 services — Composio or Pipedream get you there faster with less setup.

-This review reflects research conducted in March 2026. n8n’s MCP capabilities are actively evolving — check the GitHub repository and MCP Server Trigger documentation for the latest information.
+This review reflects research conducted in May 2026. n8n’s MCP capabilities are actively evolving — check the GitHub repository and official MCP documentation for the latest information.

 Category: Business & Productivity